Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

     aws eks describe-nodegroup --cluster-name YOUR-CLUSTER-NAME --nodegroup-name linux-nodes --query "nodegroup.nodeRole" --output text
     ```

-4. In the [IAM console](https://console.aws.amazon.com/iam/home) find the role discovered in the previous step and create a new inline policy (highlighted in the screenshot below) using the JSON content below (replacing `YOUR-BUCKET-NAME` with the name you chose in the step one):
+4. In the [IAM console](https://console.aws.amazon.com/iam/home) find the role discovered in the previous step and create a new inline policy (highlighted in the screenshot below) using the JSON content below (replacing `YOUR-BUCKET-NAME` with the name you chose in the step 1):

     ```json
     {